raspberrypilearning/getting-started-with-guis/worksheet.md

 1. Add the `TextBox` widget to your import statement

-1. **On the GUI**, create a `TextBox` like this:
+1. Add a `TextBox` to the GUI:

     ```python
     my_name = TextBox(app)
     ```

-1. Save your program and press F5 to run it.
+1. Run your code by pressing F5.
 You should see a small text box appear.
-There is a keyword parameter `width` which you can use if you wish to make the box wider.
+There is a keyword parameter `width` which you can add if you wish to make the box wider.

     ![TextBox widget](images/text-box.png)

 ## PushButton widget

-PushButton widgets are there to be pressed!
-Pressing a button causes a function to be called.
+PushButton widgets create a button.
+When the button is pushed, a function is called.

 1. **Before** the code which creates the GUI app, write a function which will be called when the button is pressed.
-It is a good idea to put your function at the start of your program, immediately after the `import` line.
+It is a good idea to put all of your function code at the start of your program, immediately after the `import` line.

     ```python
     def say_my_name():